marshally/kinectable_pipe/README.md

-# KinectPipe
+# kinectable_pipe

-KinectPipe is a command-line utility that dumps user skeleton data from a Microsoft Kinect device to a standard Unix pipe.
+kinectable_pipe is a command-line utility that dumps user skeleton data from a Microsoft Kinect device to a standard Unix pipe.

 ### Why?